Email Verification Cost Calculator & Price Matrix

 How much does InboxPolicy cost per email verification?

 InboxPolicy costs $0.01 per fresh verification via x402 (paid in USDC on Base, no account), or from a prepaid credit pack: $5 for 1,000 credits ($0.005/check), $19 for 5,000 ($3.80/1k), and $79 for 25,000 ($3.16/1k).
-Cache hits within 72 hours and malformed-email rejections are free.
+Eligible cache hits for the same normalized address and strictness within 72 hours when force_refresh is false, plus malformed-email rejections, can cost 0 credits.

 Are repeat (cached) verifications really free?